This article was written by Dipak Naker, co-director of the violence prevention NGO, Raising Voices.

 We have hosted a national dialogue that engaged millions of Ugandans in conversation about prevention of VAC, designed community based interventions and developed a school based intervention that is being used in 750 schools.
 Through this experience I have come to believe that the school is the compelling place to start when you want to prevent VAC.

-Below I outline seven compelling reasons for prioritizing prevention of VAC at schools.
+Below I outline seven reasons for prioritising prevention of VAC at schools.